sittingherelikeaboss/Defend-Me/README.md

 Database initialised!
 ```

 6. You will need to create an SSL certificate in your local machine if you have not already with [mkcert using Chocolatey](https://github.com/FiloSottile/mkcert?tab=readme-ov-file#windows).
-- Install using Powershell using command [here](https://chocolatey.org/install).
+If you **do not** have Chocolatey, install using Powershell using command [here](https://chocolatey.org/install).

 7. You will need to install Apache 24 into your local machine.
 Follow instructions [here](https://httpd.apache.org/docs/current/platform/windows.html#down).